lamng3/lamng3.github.io/_posts/2025-02-21-flatten-multi-level-doubly-linked-list.md

 tags: [algorithms, leetcode, medium]
 ---

 Give this problem a try [430.
-Flatten a Multilevel Doubly Linked List](https://leetcode.com/problems/flatten-a-multilevel-doubly-linked-list/description/)
+Flatten a Multilevel Doubly Linked List](https://leetcode.com/problems/flatten-a-multilevel-doubly-linked-list/description/).

+**Note**: Some might wonder why you'd use this odd data structure.
+One use case is a simplified version of `Git` branching, where flattening the list is like merging all branches, even though that's not exactly how git merge works.

 ---